linz/geostore/USAGE.md

 [SpatioTemporal Asset Catalogs (STAC)](https://stacspec.org/) format and data files, which are called "assets" in STAC.

-The GDL performs many checks on datasets.
+The Geostore performs many checks on datasets.
 If any of the checks fail the dataset will not be imported, so it's important to know what they are.
 The following list is a reference of all the checks which are currently in place.